AhmetZamanis/DeepLearningEnergyForecasting/Report.md

 I tuned model hyperparameters with Optuna, and the best performing tune is fairly simple, with only 1 LSTM layer, a hidden size of 8 equal to the input size, and only 7 training epochs to get the best model iteration.
 A small amount of dropout and exponential learning rate scheduling was also used.
 ### Linear inverted transformer model
+The second model I used is a Transformer model [[4]](#4), which is best known for its use in language tasks, but with some modifications for time series forecasting.
+- The transformer architecture consists of an encoder & decoder block, which run in parallel.
+- Typically, a "source" sequence that represents the input is fed to the encoder, and a "target" sequence that represents the desired output is fed to the decoder.
+- Transformers utilize the self-attention mechanism [[5]](#5) to process all sequence steps in one network pass, instead of handling them sequentially like recurrent architectures.
+- A key benefit is computational efficiency.
+The data handling & model logic is also simpler, with the ability to generate multi-step predictions in one go, without the need for hidden states from previous time steps.

+Many architectures that aim to adapt the Transformer model to time series forecasting exist.
+Out of these, a key inspiration for my implementation is the Inverted Transformer [[6]](#6).
+- In the default Transformer, The sequences of shape (timesteps, features) are projected into a fixed size across the features dimension, yielding (timesteps, dimensions).
+Then, attention is applied to each feature value at a given timestep.
+- The iTransformer inverts the sequences into shape (features, timesteps), and projects them into a fixed size across the timesteps dimension.
+This way, attention is applied to each timestep value for a given feature.
+- The authors suggest this is more suitable to learn relationships across different timesteps, which intuitively made sense to me.
+Therefore, the model I implemented also inverts the source & target sequences before passing them to the network.

+Unlike the iTransformer, which is an encoder-only model, my model employs a typical encoder-decoder Transformer.
+- From what I understand, the iTransformer, or at least its first version, only takes in the past values & covariates as a "source" sequence, and does not natively support future covariate values for the forecast horizon.
+- I instead opted to use both a source & target sequence, attended by the encoder & decoder respectively, as the seasonal future covariates are likely to be critical for forecasting this highly seasonal time series.
 ### Performance comparison
 ### Sources & acknowledgements
 <a id="1">[1]<a/> The data was sourced by myself, from the EPİAŞ Transparency Platform , which provides open-access data on Türkiye's energy market.
 The website & API are available in English, though access to the API requires an access application to be made using a static IP address.
 [Website link](https://seffaflik.epias.com.tr/home)